 While a fence is certainly one way to create privacy, it’s not the only option.
 That’s good news as fences are not always allowed by HOAs—nor are they always desired by the homeowner.

-If you’re looking for a more natural but effective solution, you might be looking at creating privacy with landscaping.
+If you’re looking for a more natural but effective solution, you might be looking at creating privacy landscaping.
 There are actually a lot of great ways that you can use plant material to create a secluded backyard space.

 Choosing Privacy Plants